mobile domain:www.usaa.com

 There's more than rates to consider.
 Always look at the total interest expense over the life of the loan.
 Since your debt may span several years, you should also evaluate the lender's reputation for providing quality service in setting up and servicing your loan.

 Finally, weigh 0% offers with rebates and compare your options to determine the best deal.
-In most cases, you could be better off financially taking a cash rebate versus a low-rate offer.
-Compare all of your options when looking at which available incentive is right for you.
+In most cases, you could be better off taking a cash rebate versus a low-rate offer.
+Compare all your options when looking at which available incentive is right for you.

 Your car is your collateral.

-Car loans generally have lower rates than credit cards because they are a type of "secured loan."
+Car loans generally have lower rates than credit cards because they are a type of secured loan.
 That means that you pledge your vehicle as collateral: If you don't keep up with your payments, it could be repossessed.

 Be cautious of rolling extra charges into your loan.